 If a student has a change in health status (injury, illness, mental health issue) during the clinical experience, they must report the change in health status to the clinical instructor immediately.
-Any injury or condition that results in a limited or altered ability to perform regular clinic activities must be reported to the DCE.
+Any injury or condition that results in a limited or altered ability to perform clinical duties must be reported to the DCE.
 A release from the student's treating physician may be required before the student is permitted to return to the clinic; this is to assure that the student, patients, and clinic staff are not put at risk.
+Students and CIs should refer to the WVU PT program's Essential Functions policy (link available below).